Postal Service Mail Sorter / Processor or Processing Machine Operator Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Workers with less than five years' experience earn around $31K on average.
 It may be worth noting that those who have five to 10 years under their belts see a lower median salary of $31K.
-Postal Service Mail Sorters who work for 10 to 20 years in their occupation tend to earn about $41K.
-Big financial gains seem to result from working for more than two decades; veterans in this group report earning $51K on average.
+After working for 10 to 20 years, Postal Service Mail Sorters make a median salary of $41K.
+Old hands who claim more than two decades on the job enjoy average earnings of $52K.

 Postal Service Mail Sorter / Processor or Processing Machine Operator Reviews